ARM architecture family: ARM1

 Acorn chose VLSI Technology as the "silicon partner", as they were a source of ROMs and custom chips for Acorn.
 Acorn provided the design and VLSI provided the layout and production.
 The first samples of ARM silicon worked properly when first received and tested on 26 April 1985.
 Known as ARM1, these versions ran at 6 MHz.

 The first ARM application was as a second processor for the BBC Micro, where it helped in developing simulation software to finish development of the support chips (VIDC, IOC, MEMC), and sped up the CAD software used in ARM2 development.
 Wilson subsequently rewrote BBC BASIC in ARM assembly language.
 The in-depth knowledge gained from designing the instruction set enabled the code to be very dense, making ARM BBC BASIC an extremely good test for any ARM emulator.

-ARM Evaluations Systems featuring ARM1 CPUs and supplied as a second processors for BBC Micro and Master machines, were made available from July 1986 under the Acorn OEM Products brand to developers and researchers.
+ARM Evaluations Systems featuring ARM1 CPUs and supplied as second processors for BBC Micro and Master machines, were made available from July 1986 under the Acorn OEM Products brand to developers and researchers.

 The A500 Second Processor, an additional ARM1 based BBC Micro and Master second processor, featured the ARM support chipset (VIDC, IOC, MEMC), was capable of producing video output and operating near independently of the host BBC Micro.